For students subject to tuition fees a number of scholarship possibilities are available.

 - you are required to pay a tuition fee

 You are not eligible to apply for BTH scholarship if you are exempted of paying the tuition fee.
+If you have not applied for a programme at BTH.

-NO!
-Application fee must be paid in time in order to be considered for a BTH scholarship.
+No, the application fee must be paid in time in order to be considered for a BTH scholarship.

 You will receive a message on your Notification of Selection results from Universityadmissions.se.
 Also, the results will be shown on the BTH Scholarship web page or communicated by email.